-These areas are age sensitive and need to be embedded securely within the children by the age of 5yrs so they can continue to devlop and grow emotionally and academically throughout their school journey.
+These areas are age sensitive and need to be embedded securely within the children by the age of 5 years so they can continue to develop and grow emotionally and academically throughout their school journey.

-Specific Areas of Learning are:
+Specific Areas of Learning:

-- Understanding the World (UW)
+Understanding of the World (UoW)

-- Expressive Arts and Design (EAD)
+Expressive Arts and Design (EAD)

 It is amazing to see how quickly the children make progress once they feel safe and secure in their learning environment.
 We all know children learn best when they are hands on having fun!

 There are 3 Characteristics of Effective Learning.
 These are: Playing and Exploring, Active Learning and creating and thinking Critically.
 We encourage the children to think about their own learning and how they have been learning.
 To make this child friendly, we have Learning Bears in the classroom.
 During the day, the children reflect on how they have been learning and choose the appropriate Bear to help them talk about what they have been learning.

 Our Pupil Premium Promise